-FSSAI has permitted the use of Blue tint as provided in Indian Standard, IS: 9833 in five litres and above poly carbonate and Poly Ethylene Terephthalate (PET) packaging used for mineral water.
-However, migration of pigment/ colour used in container should not exceed 60 mg/litre as per IS: 9845.
+FSSAI has permitted the use of Blue tint as provided in Indian Standard, IS: 9833 in five liters and above polycarbonate and Poly Ethylene Terephthalate (PET) packaging used for mineral water.
+However, migration of pigment/ color used in the container should not exceed 60 mg/ liter as per IS: 9845.

 Proposed amendment for hydrocyanic acid in flours

 FSSAI has proposed amendments in the Food Safety and Standards (Contaminants, Toxins and Residues) Regulations, 2011 relating to “Crop contaminants and naturally occurring toxic substances”, in the category “Naturally occurring toxic substances”, the maximum level of Hydrocyanic acid in Sago, Cassava flour, Tapioca flour, Manihot flour and their products has been proposed to be a maximum of 10 ppm.